Anuppur district: History

 Early history of Anuppur district is not clearly chronicled.
 Anuppur is a newly created district out of erstwhile Shahdol district.
 By local belief the area of the district was the capital of king Virat.
 Likewise Amarkantak is associated with rishis Bhrigu, Markandeya etc. as well as Pandava brothers.
 The north of Son river is believed to be ruled by Magadh empire.
 The rulers of Mekala who seem to have come under the overlordship of the Vakatakas were known as the Panduvanshis of Mekala.
 The old country of Mekala lay about the present Amarkantak Hills and its name can be traced in the hills of the Maikal range.
 Some historians think that Mekala was a small tribe living in the tract of country, comprising the modern Amarkantaka hill and the surrounding territory.

 The Bhonsles of Nagpur built the Narmada temple.
 Maharaja Narendra Prasad Singh belonging to the Chauhan dynasty of Singrauli constructed the outer boundary wall of the temple complex.
 The Kalchuris constructed the Machendranath and the Patleshwar temple at Amarkantak.
 These references establish that the district was ruled by Bhonsles of Nagpur and also Kalchuris earlier.

+Divisions

+Anuppur District is divided into 4 revenue sub division.